eliasbenb/MagnetMagnet/README.md

 - In the Search app you have two user editable fields:
 - **Checkboxes:** you can select/deselect the torrent indexers you would like to search from
 - **Search box:** here you enter the search query you would like to scrape
-- **Table:** the table displays all the title names and magnet links for the torrents scraped, here you can copy the magnet link you would like by selecting it
+- **Table:** the table displays the title names, seeders and leechers for the torrents scraped, here you can copy the magnet link you would like by selecting a row

 ![Search](https://user-images.githubusercontent.com/54410649/78527131-2c281400-77ed-11ea-815b-7dea0bbd79dc.PNG)
 ### Scrapers:
 - There are only two user changeable fields in the scraper apps:
-- **Domain:** the first field is for the domain, here just choose the torrent indexer's domain.
+- **Domain:** the first field is for the domain, here just choose the torrent indexer's domain
 - **Category:** the second field is for the category which you can choose from the drop down box

 ![Scrapers](https://user-images.githubusercontent.com/54410649/78007445-5b530700-734f-11ea-9e5c-575d851a04cd.PNG)